frndev/frndev.github.io/index.md

 # [](#header-1) About me

-Since I finished my studies at the University of Malaga I decided to create new startups in order to self learning about creating companies and project management.
-Although I didn't work much time for other's company I have been working in my own startups as software developer and CTO.
-That has been without doubt one of the most important experiences in my life because it has given me the opportunity to meet new people and learn again and again.
-I am a person who needs new challenges everyday and entrepreneurship is the most interesting way to get it.
+Since I was a child I liked technology and how people interact with it.
+Studying Computer Engineering in the University gave me the chance to create new things and modify existing ones through Software development.
+Because of this I am passionated with mobile development, specially iOS development.
+We create software for people and let them interact with the rest of the world with a simple gesture.
+That is amazing!

 ## [](#header-2) Experience